matt0002/Collateral-Sensitivity-Networks/README.md

     ```

-1. Navigate to GitHub and download the package as a .zip file, move to the new directory made ICSP.
+1. Navigate to GitHub and download the package as a .zip file.
+Once in your downloads move the folder within the zip file to the new directoryjust made, ICSP.
-2. Change directory to file directory
+2. Now back in poweshell, change directory to file directory.

     ```powershell
+    cd ICSP
     cd Collateral-Sensitivity-Networks-main
     ```